Achilles Tendonitis Treatment near Malvern

 Retrocalcaneal Bursitis

-Retrocalcaneal Bursitis is a more complex injury we occasionally treat.
-It involves inflammation of the fluid-like sac between the heel bone and the Achilles tendon.
-Typically, this condition includes a protruding bony bump on the outside-top border of the back of the heel, called a Haglund's deformity.
+We occasionally see a more difficult injury called Retrocalcaneal Bursitis.
+It refers to an inflammation within the lubricating fluid-like sac that lies between the heel bone and the Achilles tendon.
+It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
+This bony prominence is known as a Haglund's deformity.

-Our 7 Part Program at SA Running Injury Clinic aims to lessen your Achilles Pain:
+SA Running Injury Clinic offers a 7 Part Program designed to alleviate your Achilles Pain:

 - Improve foot biomechanics, walking, and running patterns with custom orthotics